Madonna: Truth or Dare: Background and production

 The documentary was directed by Alek Keshishian from Propaganda Films, who had previously worked on music videos by Elton John and Bobby Brown.
 David Fincher, who had previously directed Madonna's music videos for "Express Yourself", "Oh Father" and "Vogue", was originally attached to direct, but pulled out shortly before the tour started.
 Madonna became interested in working with Keshishian after seeing his Harvard senior project - a short film titled Wuthering Heights.
 According to author J. Randy Taraborrelli, "her gut instincts told her that the handsome, long-haired film maker with fresh ideas was the kind of hip, cool artist who could lend the film the right edge".
-She approached Keshishian about doing an HBO special on her Blond Ambition World Tour and flew him to Japan, where the tour kicked off in April 1990.
+She approached Keshishian about doing an HBO special on the tour and flew him to Japan, where the it kicked off in April 1990.
 Initially to be a traditional concert film, Keshishian rented "everything that had been done in the music documentary and concert arena", but decided to not watch any of them, as he came to the conclusion that he wanted to do something different.
-He found the backstage scene to be "a Fellini-esque dysfunctional family" and persuaded Madonna to do an actual film focusing on that, with some performances interspersed; "when I realized it could be more, everyone was telling her, 'Don’t be crazy.
-Look at what happened with Rattle and Hum and how it didn’t make money'.
+He found the backstage scene to be "a Fellini-esque dysfunctional family" and persuaded Madonna to do an actual film focusing on that, with some performances interspersed; "when I realized it could be more, everyone was telling her, 'Don't be crazy.
+Look at what happened with Rattle and Hum and how it didn't make money'.
 She decided to go with my opinion, rather than the others", the director recalled.
 Madonna herself funded the project and served as its executive producer.
 During an interview with James Kaplan from Entertainment Weekly, she explained:

-It’s something that I felt compelled to do.
+It's something that I felt compelled to do.
 I was very moved by the group of people I was with.
 I felt like their brother, their sister, their mother, their daughter — and then I also thought that they could do anything.
 And that we could do anything on stage.
 Because the show was so demanding, so complex — whenever you go through something really intense with a group of people it brings you closer together.
-And ultimately, though I’d set out to document the show, just to get it on film, when I started looking at the footage I said, ‘This is so interesting to me.
-There’s a movie here.
-There’s something here’.
+And ultimately, though I'd set out to document the show, just to get it on film, when I started looking at the footage I said, 'This is so interesting to me.
+There's a movie here.
+There's something here'.